ericcornelissen/ades/RULES.md

 ## <a id="ADES101"></a> ADES101 - Expression in `actions/github-script` script

-When an expression appears in a `actions/github-script` script you can avoid any potential attacks by extracting the expression into an environment variable and using the environment variable instead.
+When an expression appears in a `actions/github-script` script you can avoid potential attacks by extracting the expression into an environment variable and using the environment variable instead.

 For example, given the workflow snippet: